soumadip-dev/JS-React-notes/scope.md

 - **Hybrid Languages (e.g., Java, JavaScript, Python):** These languages use both compilation and interpretation for code execution.

 ---

 ##### Nature of JavaScript

 JavaScript is a:

-- **High-level**: JavaScript is a high-level language, which means it abstracts away most of the complex details of the computer, such as memory management and hardware-specific operations.
+- **High-level:** JavaScript is a high-level language, which means it abstracts away most of the complex details of the computer, such as memory management and hardware-specific operations.
 Developers do not have to manage resources manually; everything happens automatically.
 However, this abstraction may result in lower execution speed compared to lower-level languages.

-- **Garbage-collected**: JavaScript automatically handles memory allocation and deallocation through a process called garbage collection, which helps reduce the risk of memory leaks.
+- **Garbage-collected:** JavaScript automatically handles memory allocation and deallocation through a process called garbage collection, which helps reduce the risk of memory leaks.

-- **Interpreted or Just-in-Time (JIT) compiled**: JavaScript code is either interpreted by the browser or compiled just-in-time.
+- **Interpreted or Just-in-Time (JIT) compiled:** JavaScript code is either interpreted by the browser or compiled just-in-time.
 While many believe JavaScript is purely interpreted, this isn't entirely accurate.
 Here's why:

   ```javascript
   console.log("wow wow");